markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 ----------

 Currently, Reticulum distinguishes between two types of network nodes.
-All nodes on a Reticulum network are *Reticulum Instances*, and some are alo *Transport Nodes*.
+All nodes on a Reticulum network are *Reticulum Instances*, and some are also *Transport Nodes*.
 If a system running Reticulum is fixed in one place, and is intended to be kept available most of the time, it is a good contender to be a *Transport Node*.

 Any Reticulum Instance can become a Transport Node by enabling it in the configuration.